A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Data

-We perform an $80:20$ split on the DF and WF datasets to create their training and testing datasets respectively.
-As there are multiple copies of each galaxy in the WF dataset, we ensure that there is no admixture of unique galaxies in its training and testing datasets.
-In other words, unique galaxies which exist in the training dataset do not appear in the testing dataset, and vice-versa.
-As a consequence, there are $314,196$ and $79,080$ galaxies in the WF training and testing datasets respectively.
-Lastly, we randomly sample $10,699$ galaxies without replacement from the WF testing dataset to construct its final version.
-We do this to ensure that the number of galaxies in both the DF and WF testing datasets matches, thus enabling us to make a fair comparison when testing our RF models.
+We perform an $80:20$ split on the DF and WF data sets to create their training and testing data sets, respectively.
+As there are multiple copies of each galaxy in the WF data set, we ensure that there is no admixture of unique galaxies in its training and testing data sets.
+In other words, unique galaxies that exist in the training data set do not appear in the testing data set, and vice versa.
+As a consequence, there are $314,196$ and $79,080$ galaxies in the WF training and testing data sets, respectively.
+Lastly, we randomly sample $10,699$ galaxies without replacement from the WF testing data set to construct its final version.
+We do this to ensure that the number of galaxies in both the DF and WF testing data sets matches, thus enabling us to make a fair comparison when testing our RF models.

-The training datasets represent prior information which the RF models utilise in order to make predictions on the test datasets.
-As a result, one must construct a suitable and representative training data set (as we have done) when using outputs from a ML model in their scientific analysis.
-In the next section we describe the different RF models, explain the motivation behind them and the implementation of the RF algorithm we use in this work.
+The training data sets represent prior information that the RF models utilize in order to make predictions on the test data sets.
+As a result, one must construct a suitable and representative training data set (as we have done) when using outputs from an ML model in their scientific analysis.
+In the next section we describe the different RF models, explain the motivation behind them, and the implementation of the RF algorithm we use in this work.